Western Governors University: Governance

 WGU is governed by its board of trustees and numerous state governors.

 The university's National Advisory Board consists of leaders from private corporations and foundations which support the university.
 Current members include Google, Microsoft, Bill & Melinda Gates Foundation and AT&T among many others.
-Each state-affiliate school also has a local Chancellor and Advisory board from within the state.
+Each state-affiliate school also has a local chancellor and advisory board from within the state.

 The university has no physical campus and does not participate in intercollegiate sports.

 Academics

 WGU is composed of four colleges, each offering bachelor's and master's degree programs.
-As of October 2022, 63 bachelor's, master's, and post-baccalaureate degree programs, as well as teacher endorsement preparation programs, were offered among the four colleges.
+As of March 2025, there are 96 bachelor's, master's, and post-baccalaureate degree programs, which include teacher endorsement and preparation programs, were offered among the four colleges.
+WGU offers 11 certificate programs and 23 single courses.

-Students will primarily interact with three types of faculty at WGU, program mentors, course instructors, and evaluators.
+Students will primarily interact with three types of faculty at WGU: program mentors, course instructors, and evaluators.